Wax bars held in hands

 When we say our food wraps are handmade, we mean that:

 Every fabric square is measured and cut to size by hand.
-Andrew is a whiz with the measuring tape, rulers and cutting tool.
+Andrew is a whiz with the measuring board and cutting tool.

 We weigh and mix together the ingredients for our wax mixture, then cook it to blend properly, clarify it to remove any bits of hive or bark, and pour it into moulds to set into the golden bars that we use in the waxing process.
 That's Michele's job.